DanMailman/GUIDE/README.md

 - **Docstrings**
   Exclude unless explicitly required by the project.
   They add extra blank lines in many Python code editors—GUIDE avoids that clutter.
+- **Exceptions**
+  While 80–100 characters is the target, practical exceptions may be allowed if they enhance clarity.
 ## PROGRAM STRUCTURE
 ### RECOMMENDATIONS
 - run-time constants grouped immediately after imports to make them easier to find in reader scan